LastLeaf/fw.mpa/doc/packaged_webapp.md

 There is some extra work to make the web-app running.
 Make sure you know the following things.

 * The working server configuration (server.workingServer) should not be left default.
 The web-app need the server's address for RPC requests.
+* Implement the `fw.onserverchanged` event handler.
+In default, you are not allowed to connect to the RPC server when the server is updated.
+If you want to ignore the updates, set `fw.version` to the latest version (provided to the handler as the first argument).
 * Use server-side rendering as less as you can.
 It has no meaning for the web-app.
 What's worse, it blocks the app's rendering when the device is offline.
 * A link to a special page will lead to an online web page on the working server, and could not go back unless using history.go() in the special pages.